Sugbuak: Opposition

 The filing of the bills triggered a massive campaign to keep Cebu united.
 The campaign led by Governor García claimed that the motive for the Sugbuak was more political than economic.
 An article published by The Manila Times claimed that the provinces would have become the "virtual fiefdoms" of Asas-Martínez, Kintanar and Yapha after the partition, an idea reinforced by the fact that all three congressmen were in their last terms as representatives of their respective districts.
-The Sangguniang Panlalawigan (provincial council) of Cebu passed a resolution supporting the Sugbuak with a vote of 8–7; García, however, vetoed the resolution.
+The provincial council of Cebu passed a resolution supporting the Sugbuak with a vote of 8–7; García, however, vetoed the resolution.

-García's call for a united Cebu met with strong support from local governments, business interests, civil society groups and even the Roman Catholic Church.
+García's call for a united Cebu met with strong support from local governments, business interests, civil society groups, and even the Roman Catholic Church.
 In August 2005, the Archdiocese of Cebu conducted a survey in its 138 parishes to gauge the level of support for the Sugbuak.
 71 parishes, including those of proposed capitals Argao, Bogo, and Toledo City, confirmed the belief of Cardinal Ricardo Vidal, Archbishop of Cebu, that a majority of Cebuanos opposed the Sugbuak.